Lerx-cnm/Rocket_Science/README.md

 ### Start API

 cd into `backend` in a new terminal and run `rails s` to start your backend server.
-This will let you recieve the proper info and store and let the program run appropietly
+This will let you receive the proper info and store and let the program run appropietly